ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

 ##  Next Steps
 {: #vector-search-elasticsearch-next-steps}

-If you are ready to explore further, you can also use {{site.data.keyword.databases-for-elasticsearch}} to not only store vector embeddings but to generate them as well.
-That is the subject of our [second tutorial]() in this series.
+If you are ready to explore further, you can also use {{site.data.keyword.databases-for-elasticsearch}} to not only store vector embeddings but to generate them, as well.
+That is the subject of our [next tutorial](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elser-embeddings-elasticsearch){: external} in this series.